 The precious stones with the names represented that all of God’s Special Treasures (i.e., His people) are on His heart.
 (Deuteronomy 7:6.
-Titus 2:14) The names were not simply written on the stones but rather engraved meaning they can never be removed.
+Titus 2:14) The names were not simply written on the stones but rather engraved, meaning they can never be removed.
 This means that we are eternally secure in Jesus.
 Hallelujah!
-Realize, precious stones are typically located deep within the earth where they have to be diligently searched for with great determination, dug out, washed, and finally cut and polished (1) by the master jeweler to release their true beauty.
-(Matthew 13:44) When God, who is light, looks upon us living stones in Christ He sees reflected back His perfect light from the stones.
+Realize, precious stones are typically located deep within the earth.
+They have to be diligently searched for with great determination, excavated, washed, and finally cut and polished (1) by the master jeweler to release their true beauty.
+(Matthew 13:44) When God, who is light, looks upon us living stones in Christ, He sees reflected back His perfect light from the stones.
 This light reflects the righteousness of Jesus and does not expose our blemishes from sin but rather reflects the righteousness of Jesus who is a forever brilliant, beautiful, shining, priceless, precious, and secure person!
 He is not disappointed or angry at us living stones but rather well pleased since we are holy and perfect in Jesus Christ!
 (1 John 1:5.
 1 Peter 2:4,5.
-Hebrews 12:23) This is because we are hidden in Christ so the perfect light only reflects the perfect work of Jesus in removing our sins.
+Hebrews 12:23) This is because we are hidden in Christ, so the perfect light only reflects the perfect work of Jesus in removing our sins.
 That is, God the Father looks at Jesus to judge Christians.
-Again, He assesses us in the light of His unique Son Jesus.
+Again, He assesses us in the light of His unique Son, Jesus.
 What He is, is what we are in the sight of God.
-Consequently, it is NOT all about us but rather all about Jesus Christ and we are hidden in Him!
-We are hidden in Jesus the PRECIOUS of God the Father (2 Peter 2:6) and that makes us precious to Him!
+Consequently, it is NOT all about us but rather all about Jesus Christ, and we are hidden in Him!
+We are hidden in Jesus the PRECIOUS of God the Father (2 Peter 2:6), which makes us precious to Him!
 (1 Peter 2:9).
-These are the same precious stones that were in the Garden of God called Eden (Ezekiel 28:13) symbolizing when mankind was free from sin.
+These are the same precious stones in the Garden of God called Eden (Ezekiel 28:13), symbolizing when mankind was free from sin.

-Pictured above: Memorial Stones with the names of the Twelve Tribes of Israel which had the names of the sons of Israel (Jacob) according to the order of their birth and were placed on the shoulders of the ephod (Exodus 28:9-12.
+Pictured above: Memorial Stones with the names of the Twelve Tribes of Israel, which had the names of the sons of Israel (Jacob) according to their birth order and were placed on the shoulders of the ephod (Exodus 28:9-12.
 Exodus 39:6,7).

 These stones represented that all the names of God’s Special Treasure (i.e., His people) and their needs are carried on His shoulders which represents being upheld by His strength.
-(Isaiah 9:6) They demonstrate to us that all believers from the latest convert to the mature believer are equally precious and complete in His sight.
-In addition, the names were not simply written on the stones but rather engraved meaning they can never be removed.
+(Isaiah 9:6) They demonstrate that all believers, from the latest convert to the mature believer, are equally precious and complete in His sight.
+Also, the names were not simply written on the stones but rather engraved, meaning they can never be removed.
 This means that we are eternally secure in Jesus.
 Hallelujah!

 Pictured above: Blue, purple, and scarlet wool yarn along with white linen thread and pure gold thread.

 The most important garment worn by the High Priest is the ephod.
 Its appearance can be likened to an apron; it was worn in back, on top of his other garments, and was fastened by a long belt in the front, opposite his heart.
 This belt was woven into the entire length of the ephod’s upper hem.
-There were also had two shoulder-straps that were sewn onto the belt.
-These straps went behind, up and slightly over the upper corners of the garment, over the priest’s shoulders.
+There were also had two shoulder straps that were sewn onto the belt.
+These straps went behind, up, and slightly over the garment’s upper corners, over the priest’s shoulders.
 The settings for the two sardonyx stones (i.e., memorial or remembrance stones) were attached at the ends of these straps, on the shoulders.
-According to Josephus, the engraved onyx stones on the shoulders were designed so that the names of the six eldest sons were engraved on the stone on the right shoulder and those of the six youngest sons on the stone on the left shoulder.
+According to Josephus, the engraved onyx stones on the shoulders were designed so that the six eldest sons’ names were engraved on the stone on the right shoulder and those of the six youngest sons on the stone on the left shoulder.
 (3) The ephod covered the back of his body.
 It was long – it extended from just below his elbows, all the way to his heels.
 It was slightly wider than a man’s back since it was to cover his back and extend a little towards the front on both sides as well, covering a portion of his belly from either side.
-Gold was beaten, pressed, and hammered into paper-thin sheets, then cut it into tiny strips.
+Gold was beaten, pressed, and hammered into paper-thin sheets, then cut into tiny strips.
 These were then rolled and hammered some more until each piece was the tiniest, finest pure gold thread.